 Now that you've compared financial aid offers and calculated the unmet cost of attending the University of Denver, it's time to formulate a plan to manage that cost.
 Even though your award letter lists all of the institutional, federal and state financial aid we can offer, there are further options available to help you and your family fund this important investment in your future.

-Remember that email about finding additional scholarships?
+Remember that email that included information about about finding additional scholarships?
 We can't stress this option enough.
 Yes, applying for private scholarships takes a lot of time—but it's free money!
 And with the vast number of opportunities out there, the rewards can be great.

 If you can pay a little money out-of-pocket, utilizing DU's payment plan can be a great way to help cover some of your unmet cost.
 This option splits your bill each quarter into two payments—the first payment is due by the first day of classes each term, and the second payment is due before course registration begins for the next term.
 Learn more about this option from the Bursar's website.